carobin589/100-days-of-code/log.md

 **Thoughts:** Wasn't feeling super focus on anything today, but managed to crack through a fair bit of Javascript.
 Got very tied up on global and local variables.
 But I think I might have misplaced a semi-colon.
 Kind of comforted that it has taken me until day 6 to get so stuck I had to look up the code.
 So taking that as a sign that I am improving!

+### Day 8: 30/04/2018
+#####
+**Today's progress:** Tiny bit of JavaScript, but mostly focused on the website.
+Added in photographs and a bloackquote.
+###
+**Thoughts:** Still can't quite get over the imposter syndrome that I am just shoving other people's answers into my code.
+But I was pleased with my blockquote and my picture caption so hopefully i will get there!

 ### Day :
 #####
 **Today's progress:**